alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 I treat `Result<TSuccess, TError>` as internal plumbing.
 At the boundary (API controller, UI, etc.), unwrap it (e.g., to `IActionResult`) using `Match`.

 Usually avoid returning a raw `Result` object directly to the frontend.
 It’s a leaky abstraction: it forces your JavaScript client to learn about your internal C# architecture.
+Also be careful not to leak internal error codes/messages directly to clients in sensitive domains; map to stable public error shapes and redact details where needed.

 If you serialize `Result` directly, you’ll typically get wrapper JSON (often something like `{ "isSuccess": true, "value": ... }`).